-2 PRIOR WORK
+2 RELATED WORK

-While live-streaming culture and practices have been extensively studied [20, 29, 35] and live-streaming systems for various applications have been proposed [21,45], there was little prior research aimed specifically toward the field of VTubing, a relatively new phenomenon.
-In a very recent paper, Lu et al. [28] have uncovered the nuances in the perceptions and attitudes of VTuber viewers compared to those of non-VTuber viewers; Otmazgin [34] discusses how VTubers, as an emerging new media industry in Japan, have integrated technology and fandom and have blurred the boundary between reality and virtual reality; Bredikhina [10] surveyed VTubers on identity construction, reasons for VTubing, and gender expression.
+While live-streaming culture and practices have been extensively studied [25, 34, 41] and live-streaming systems for various applications have been proposed [26, 55], VTubing is still a relatively new phenomenon; there is little prior research aimed specifically toward it.
+In a very recent paper, Lu et al. [33] have uncovered the nuances in the perceptions and attitudes of VTuber viewers compared to those of non-VTuber viewers; Otmazgin [40] discusses how VTubers, as an emerging new media industry in Japan, have integrated technology and fandom and have blurred the boundary between reality and virtual reality; Bredikhina [12] surveyed VTubers on identity construction, reasons for VTubing, and gender expression.
 Yet, there is a lack of technical discourse on VTubing.